wp-plugins/jobs-finder/readme.txt

  First stable version.

 == Upgrade Notice ==

+= 1.9 =

+Automatically upgrade the plugin and all previous settings should remain intact.
+Fixed bugs in widget
+Tested up to 3.1.3 version WP

 = 1.8 =

 Automatically upgrade the plugin and all previous settings should remain intact.